-- Pulse – Pulse are good as it is very rich in protein (22-40%) but very low in fat (1-5%), they are particularly good for birds because of rich amount of phosphorus and calcium salts, they contain beneficial quantities of B vitamins, especially vitamin B1, but less carotene.
+- Pulse – Pulse is good as it is very rich in protein (22-40%) but very low in fat (1-5%).They are particularly good for birds because of rich amount of phosphorus and calcium salts.
+They contain beneficial quantities of B vitamins, especially vitamin B1, but less carotene.

-- Peas contain about 22-26% protein and is a good protein source, 50-52% no-nitrate substances, 0.1 to 2% fat and 4-5% cellulose.
-Birds will digest it very easily, it can be mixed in pigeon’s food in a ratio of 15-20%.
-Being rich in minerals it will help pigeons grow, along with the corn, it has good impact on pigeon’s organism development, increases resistance to sickness and will reducing the fatigue.
+- Peas contain about 22-26% protein, 50-52% no-nitrate substances, 0.1 to 2% fat and 4-5% cellulose.
+It is a good protein source.
+Birds will digest it very easily.
+It can be mixed in pigeon’s food in a ratio of 15-20%.
+Being rich in minerals it will help pigeons grow, along with the corn.
+It has good impact on pigeon’s organism development, increases resistance to sickness and reduces the fatigue.

 - Vetch is excellent nutrition for the pigeon nervous system.
-It is good to introduce it in smaller quantities in the pigeon diet, about 15%.
+It is good to introduce it in smaller quantities in the pigeon diet (about 15%).
 If given in larger amounts it can give bowel problems to the birds.
-That’s why it is not recommended for young pigeons, and must be given just to adult birds, and introduced slowly.
+That’s why it is not recommended for young pigeons and must be given just to adult birds.
+It should be introduced slowly.

 Too often bird owners don’t know how to provide a proper diet to birds, including pigeons or doves.
-If this is the case birds can even have health problems.
-If you are feeding pigeons in the wild then you don’t have to worry, pigeon will find other food sources in nature to supplement what it is getting from you.
-But if you keep pet pigeons than it is important to educate yourself what do pigeons eat, it is just common sense.
+If this is the case birds can have health problems.
+If you are feeding pigeons in the wild then you don’t have to worry as pigeon will find other food sources in nature to supplement what it is not getting from you.
+But if you keep pet pigeons than it is important to educate yourself on what do pigeons eat.
+It is just common sense.
 The best thing is to buy ready pigeon and dove seed mix so you know the bird is getting what it needs for a healthy and long life.

-Pigeon & Doves seed mix is a great all in one pigeon food!
-You can check great Pigeon & Dove Staple VME Seeds here that is full af all the right nutritions and all in one pigeon food.
+Pigeon & Doves seed mix is a great all-in-one pigeon food!
+You can check great Pigeon & Dove Staple VME Seeds here that is full of all the right nutrition and all-in-one pigeon food.

 What do pigeons eat other than seeds?
 Insects, fruit?